Spotlight /

 A jewel of early medieval art – the Book of Kells dazzles with intricate decoration, sacred symbolism, and playful details.
 Created c.
 800 and preserved at Trinity College Dublin, it remains one of the most famous manuscripts in the world.

-About Plants and Animals
+On Plants and Animals

-About Plants and Animals
+On Plants and Animals

 Our manuscript offers a unique testimony of its time, not only from the point of view of medicine, pharmacology and the history of science, but also with regard to the history of mentalities and history of art.
 More than 240 skilfully executed illustrations, which offer an exceptional insight into the knowledge of the era, display plants, animals and medical treatment methods, converting each image into a little work of art, full of colours and splendidly decorated with gold and silver.
 The strongly stylised illustrations of plants, some of them almost arabesque-like, are found on nearly every page of the compendium, and together with the wonderful depictions of animals make this manuscript a unique gem of medieval book art.